nerdsunity/nodejs-facebook-add-friends/README.md

-## NodeJs and PhantomJs Facebook Add Friends.
+## NodeJs + PhantomJs Facebook Add Friends by Email.
 With this simple script made with NodeJs and PhantomJs you can:

   - Login Facebook,